-Disclaimer: If you have children, please do not cancel Christmas.
+Note: If you have children, please do not cancel Christmas.
 That is not what I am trying to insinuate.
-Spoil your kids if you'd like, buy matching ugly pajamas, stand in line at Toy R Us for hours if that's what you really want to do.
+Spoil your kids if you'd like.
+Buy matching ugly pajamas and stand in line at Toy R Us for hours if that's what you really want to do.
 I just don't want people to feel burdened each year.
 Christmas shouldn't be a chore.
 It should be about helping one another and about spending time with family and friends, not going poor to make sure everyone in your life has something just to have it.

 I hope that you like these ideas and maybe find something that sparks your interest.
 I hope that you can be someone's Christmas miracle this year.
 Please comment below and let me know if you liked any of these ideas or if you thought of something else.
 Let's make Christmas magic again.